Arezhik/slackCustomCSS/README.md

 the already-custom theme.)
 Also, you can put any CSS URL you want here, so you don't necessarily need to create an entire fork to change some small styles.

 That's it!
-Restart Slack and see how well it works.
+Restart Slack or press <ctrl + f> to refresh the client.

 NB: You'll have to do this every time Slack updates.